Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Introduction

 The other reason is that it is not clear how to identify the glueballs experimentally.
-This is partly because the glueballs could mix with quarkonia, so that we must take care of the possible mixing to identify the glueballs experimentally \cite{prep1,prep2,prep3,math,ochs}.
-This is why we have very few candidates of the glueballs so far, compared to huge hadron spectrum made of quarks listed by PDG.
+This is partly because they could mix with quarkoniums, so that we must take care of the possible mixing to identify the glueballs experimentally \cite{prep1,prep2,prep3,math,ochs}.
+This is why we have very few candidates of the glueballs so far, compared to huge hadron spectrum made of quarks listed in PDG.

-This makes the search for the glueballs an urgent issue in high energy physics.
-Indeed, GlueX at Jefferson Lab and PANDA at FAIR are specifically designed to search for the glueballs \cite{jlab,panda}.
-To have a successful identification of glueballs, however, we must have a better picture of the glueballs.
+This makes the search for the glueballs an urgent issue in high energy physics, and we have detectors (e.g., GlueX at Jefferson Lab and PANDA at FAIR) specifically designed to search for the glueballs \cite{jlab,panda}.
+To have a successful identification of glueballs, however, we must have a better picture of the glueball.

-The Abelian decomposition of QCD helps us to do that \cite{prd80,prl81,prd81,duan}.
-It decomposes the QCD gauge potential to the color neutral restricted potential which has the full color gauge degrees of freedom and the colored valence potential which transforms gauge covariantly in a gauge independent way.
+The Abelian decomposition of QCD allows us to do that \cite{prd80,prl81,prd81,duan}.
+It decomposes the QCD gauge potential to the Abelian restricted potential which has the full color gauge degrees of freedom and the gauge covariant valence potential which describes the colored gluons (the chromons) in a gauge independent way.
+Moreover, it decomposes the restricted potential further to the non-topological Maxwell part which describes the color neutral binding gluons (the neurons) and the topological Dirac part which describes the non-Abelian monopole.

 This tells that there are two types of gluons which play different roles.
-The restricted potential describes the binding gluons which bind the colored source, while the valence potential describes the constituent gluons (the chromons) which become the colored source of QCD.
-So we can view QCD as the restricted QCD (RCD) made of the binding gluons which has the chromons as the colored source.
-This is against the common wisdom that all gluons (because of the gauge symmetry) are the same, carrying the same color charge.
-The Abelian decomposition tells that this is not true, and shows how to separate the colored chromons unambiguously.
+The neurons play the role of the binding gluons which bind the colored source, while the chromons play the role of the colored source of QCD.
+So we can view QCD as the restricted QCD (RCD) made of restricted potential which has the chromons as the colored source.

+We emphasize that this is against the common wisdom that all gluons (because of the gauge symmetry) are equal, carrying the same color charge.
+The Abelian decomposition tells that this is not true, and tells us how to separate the colored chromons from the color neutral neurons unambiguously.

-Moreover, the Abelian decomposition decomposes the restricted potential (the binding gluons) further to the non-topological Maxwell part (the neurons) and topological Dirac part (the monopoles) gauge independently.
-This allows us to study the role of the monopole, and prove that it is the monopole which is responsible for the confinement gauge independently \cite{kondo1,kondo2,cundy1,cundy2}.
-As importantly, it allows us to calculate the QCD effective action and demonstrate the monopole condensation \cite{prd01a,prd13,ijmpa14}.
+Moreover, the Abelian decomposition allows us to study the role of the monopole, and prove that it is the monopole which is responsible for the confinement in lattice QCD \cite{kondo1,kondo2,cundy1,cundy2}.
+As importantly, it allows us to calculate the QCD effective action and demonstrate the monopole condensation gauge independently \cite{prd01a,prd13,ijmpa14}.